ehrpg/qstar/docs/character/index.md

 </div>

-Certain ugprades require [Technology][] in order to be unlocked.
+Certain upgrades require [Technology][] in order to be unlocked.
 Upgrades have to be unlocked only once, and *can* be shared between characters.
 Unlocking *permanently lowers* your [Technology][] value.